jackvdp/GPThub/README.md

 # GPThub
-A menu bar app that runs ChatGPT
+A MacOS menu bar app that runs ChatGPT